 When you're finished, exit by hitting ESC on your keyboard or by clicking the X on the right of the Scan to Print toolbar.

-- You can still purchase and print a label while Use Scale is toggled off.
-If the order weight is 0 but the service/package combination allows it (e.g. flat rate), the rate will be displayed in orange.
+- If the order weight is 0 but the service/package combination allows it (e.g. flat rate), the rate will be displayed in orange.

-- If you scan the packing slip for an order that has already had a label generated, the existing label can be printed by pressing P or scanning the Purchase and Print Label barcode.
+- If you scan the packing slip for an order that has already had a label generated, you can print the existing label by pressing P or scanning the Purchase and Print Label barcode.

 - If not logged into ShipStation Connect before entering Scan to Print mode, you'll see this "SS Connect Missing" message:

-- Currently, Scan To Print requires a rate to be returned for it to generate a label, thus carriers that don't return rates will not work with Scan to Print.
+- Currently, Scan To Print requires a rate for it to generate a label, thus carriers that don't return rates will not work with Scan to Print.

 - USB scales that don’t fall asleep are ideal, as ShipStation Connect is unable to wake up devices that have turned themselves off due to inactivity.